The Edward H. Schmidt School of Professional Sales

 Refreshment

-• 2 hour block that will cover 2 topics in a highly interactive workshop or panel format
+• 1 hour block that will cover a topic in a highly interactive workshop or panel format.

-• Blocks are led by ESSPS Corporate Partners, ESSPS alumni, and other companies
+• Led by ESSPS Corporate Partners, ESSPS alumni, and other companies

-• Development blocks will be recorded so that students can securely access content and insights on-demand beyond the session(s) they attended live.
-Most recordings are available immediately after the event in the ESSPS Showcase by logging in and going to the Webinars, Events, Speakers, and Training channel.
+• Select development blocks will be recorded so that students can securely access content and insights on-demand beyond the session(s) they attended live.
+Recordings will be available in Launchpad immediately after the event.

-• Remember to check-in by scanning the QR code for that block
+• Remember to check-in by submitting QR code survey for that block

 • Full list of topics and details on development blocks

-• Companies will each have their own table.
-Branding is provided via a table stand sign and QR code check-in sheet.
-Remember to check-in by scanning the QR code for that table.
+• ESSPS Corporate Partners will each have their own table.
+Branding is provided via a company logo embedded into the QR code check-in.

-• Students will sit down and enjoy their lunch while networking with the companies.
+• Students will sit down with a corporate partner of their choice and enjoy their brunch while networking with the corporate partners.
 Students can approach their open networking by focusing on the company, common interests, and/or general relationship.

 Company